 Each night, the CSEF system checks applications for the current year to detect any students that may have been duplicated across schools.
 This usually happens if a student leaves a school and transfers to another Victorian school.
 The policy as to which school processes the CSEF application is determined by, at which school the student is enrolled and attending on 28 February 2018.

-- Check whether the student was enrolled at your school on 28 February 2018.
+- Check whether the student was enrolled at your school on the 29 February 2018 census date.

 - If the student was not enrolled and attending your school on this day, view the parent’s application and under the next available actions, select Delete Application.
 Overnight, the system will re-check the duplicate status and if the duplication no longer exists the application will automatically have the ‘hold’ status removed.